Connor Wong Player Props: Red Sox vs. Braves

 Connor Wong At The Plate

-- Wong has had an RBI in 15 games this season (21.1%), including seven multi-RBI outings (9.9%).
-He has also driven in three or more of his team's runs in one contest.
+- Wong has driven home a run in 15 games this season (20.8%), including more than one RBI in 9.7% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.